-Raynaud's (ray-NOHZ) disease causes some areas of your body — such as your fingers and toes — to feel numb and cold in response to cold temperatures or stress.
-In Raynaud's disease, smaller arteries that supply blood to your skin narrow, limiting blood circulation to affected areas (vasospasm).
+Raynaud's (ray-NOSE) disease causes some areas of the body — such as fingers and toes — to feel numb and cold in response to cold temperatures or stress.
+In Raynaud's disease, smaller arteries that supply blood to the skin narrow.
+This limits blood flow to affected areas, which is called vasospasm.

-Women are more likely than men to have Raynaud's disease, also known as Raynaud or Raynaud's phenomenon or syndrome.
-It appears to be more common in people who live in colder climates.
+Women are more likely than men to have Raynaud's disease.
+It seems to be more common in people who live in colder climates.

 Treatment of Raynaud's disease depends on its severity and whether you have other health conditions.
 For most people, Raynaud's disease isn't disabling, but it can affect your quality of life.

 - Cold fingers or toes.

 - Numb, prickly feeling or stinging pain upon warming or stress relief.

-During an attack of Raynaud's, affected areas of your skin usually first turn white.
-Then, they often turn blue and feel cold and numb.
-As you warm and circulation improves, the affected areas may turn red, throb, tingle or swell.
+During an attack of Raynaud's, affected areas of the skin usually first turn pale.
+Next, they often change color and feel cold and numb.
+When the skin warms and blood flow improves, the affected areas may change color again, throb, tingle or swell.

-Although Raynaud's most commonly affects your fingers and toes, it can also affect other areas of your body, such as your nose, lips, ears and even nipples.
-After warming, it can take 15 minutes for normal blood flow to return to the area.
+Raynaud's most commonly affects fingers and toes.
+But it also can affect other areas of the body, such as nose, lips, ears and even nipples.
+After warming up, the return of blood flow to the area can take 15 minutes.

 When to see a doctor

-See your doctor right away if you have a history of severe Raynaud's and develop a sore or infection in one of your affected fingers or toes.
+See your health care provider right away if you have a history of severe Raynaud's and get a sore or infection in one of your affected fingers or toes.

 Experts don't fully understand the cause of Raynaud's attacks.
 But blood vessels in the hands and feet appear to react too strongly to cold temperatures or stress.

-With Raynaud's, arteries to your fingers and toes go into vasospasm when exposed to cold or stress, narrowing your vessels and temporarily limiting blood supply.
-Over time, these small arteries can thicken slightly, further limiting blood flow.
+With Raynaud's, arteries to the fingers and toes narrow when exposed to cold or stress.
+The narrowed arteries limit blood flow.
+Over time, these small arteries can thicken slightly and limit blood flow even more.

 Primary vs. secondary Raynaud's